cbarkr/blog/content/homelab/part 4.md

 #### Breakdown
 1. The container is named `nextcloud-redis`
 2. In the command field, the parameter `--requirepass` is used to set a default password.
 The password itself can be wrapped in double quotes (i.e. `--requirepass "mysupersecretredispassword"`) if needed[^1]
-3. A memory limit of 128MB is applied to the container
+3. A memory limit of 128 MB is applied to the container
 4. The restart policy is set to "Always" so the container always restarts, should it stop unexpectedly

 > [!note]